Phone: (806) 834-1752

 Sutton and Tomich, Harnessing Wind is Not (By Nature) Environmentally Friendly, 22 Pace Envtl.
 L. Rev.91-121 (2005).

 Environmental Law and Public Health Law --- In a Time of Plague, 30 American Journal of Law and Medicine 217-236 (2004).

 Custom, Tradition and Science in the South Pacific: Fiji's New Environmental Management Act and Vanua, 9 Journal of South Pacific Law (2005)

 Dual Purpose Bioterrorism Investigations in Law Enforcement and Public Health Protection: How to Make Them Work Consistent with the Rule of Law, 6 Houston Journal of Health Law 165-185 (2005).

 Wetlands -- A Goal Without A Statute, 7 S.C.
 Envt.
 L.J.
 179 (1998).

 A Precarious Legal "Hot Zone" -- The President's Plan to Combat Bioterrorism, 164 Mil.
 L. Rev. 135 (2000)

 Bioterrorism Preparation and Response Legislation-the Struggle to Protect States' Sovereignty While Preserving National Security Federalism, 6 Geo.
 Pub.
 Pol.
 Rev. 2 (Summer 2001)

-Prof. Sutton hosted the 13th Annual Global Biosecurity Symposium on Tuesday, April 22, 2014, in the Lanier Center at Texas Tech University School of Law.
+Prof. Sutton hosts the Annual Global Biosecurity Symposia, each April, in the Lanier Center at Texas Tech University School of Law.